 It is well established that people with certain disorders like migraine or concussion are activated by artificial light exposure, especially from a mobile screen.
 Although studies are mixed about the likelihood of smartphone headaches for people without an underlying condition, there has been a direct link between phone screen usage and the risk of migraine.
 And people with migraine and tension-type headache are also more likely to experience additional symptoms associated with over-exposure to their devices.4,5

 This occurs for two main reasons; the first is that their condition leads to a diminished tolerance for light and thus causes photophobia or brain hyper-reactivity.
 This is often why they may complain that light is "too bright" even at relatively normal levels.
-The other reason has to do with sensitivity to blue and blue-green light; although these wavelengths of light affect all of us, research shows they more strongly activate a light-sensitive person.6 We also cannot discount the role of motion sensitivity in the symptoms a user experiences.
+The other reason has to do with sensitivity to blue light; although these wavelengths of light affect all of us, research shows they more strongly activate a light-sensitive person.6 We also cannot discount the role of motion sensitivity in the symptoms a user experiences.

 Having poor neck and body posture during use

 You might not think that the posture with which you look at your cell phone or mobile device would affect your eye strain or headaches, but that is just simply not true.
 For example, people with migraine often report that neck discomfort is at least a symptom of attacks and could even function as a trigger.7 Even without the presence of an underlying condition, neck and spine issues have been independently associated with excessive cell phone use.8 In addition, there is a unique condition called occipital neuralgia, which occurs when nerves in your spine become compressed and cause radiating headaches and other pain.
 Believe it or not, craning your neck to view your smartphone screen may lead to this scary issue!